nsrr/heartbeat-documentation/pages/manuals/schedule-of-visits/1-01-overview.md

 Study visits and phone contacts should be completed within the designated timeframes.
-The Baseline Visit is considered day 0 and all time windows should be counted from this day (not from the immediately preceding visit/phone contact because this could cause timeframes to get very off schedule!)
+The Baseline Visit is considered day 0 and all time windows should be counted from this day (not from the immediately preceding visit/phone contact because this could cause timeframes to get very off schedule).
 Please note that for patients randomized to PAP, the 12 week treatment period begins when participant pressure has been set; therefore, counting of their time window for the week 1 contact and remaining contacts/visits are based on that day.
 (The SDCC Reading Center indicates pressure setting and projected week 1 phone contact date in an email sent to sites.)